 Many teachers who had fled China also began moving to the west, helping further spread this art.
 Throughout the 1960's-70's, and even the 1980's there was a reluctance with Chinese to teach outsiders their national, or personal martial arts.
 This helped contribute to the spread of misinformation or false data, making it difficult to validate much of the material being practiced outside of the ‘standardized’ sets.

 Without the trial by fire checks and balances that a fighting system uses to hold its validity, such as - 'fail to do this technique correctly and you get hit' - an environment was created that was ripe for esoteric practices, to include but not limited to: mysticism, numerology, archaic medicine, fancy legends, mystical energy, and pseudo-science.

-Tai Chi is a martial art and can be taught to people of all ages, and allows them to have fun doing so.
-Whether it be those looking to improve balance, circulation, stress reduction, or those who always wanted to study martial arts and never had the chance, or those who think they are too old, or those who think they are too out of shape - all can find a welcome home in studying the soft style of Tai Chi while having fun and not worrying about being injured.
+Modern Tai Chi, while no longer a a martial art, is a form of exercise that can be taught to people of all ages.
+Allowing them to move, think, and have fun as a social activity.
+Whether it be those looking to improve balance, circulation, stress reduction, or those who think they are too old to work out, or too “out of shape” - all can find a welcome home in studying the soft styles of Tai Chi in it’s modern representation.

 Wile, Douglas.
 T'ai-chi's Ancestors: The Making of an Internal Martial Art.
 New York: Sweet Ch'i, 1999.
 Print.